Climate Jargon

 Climate change adaptation: Adjusting to the effects of climate change

-Climate emergency: See climate crisis
+Climate emergency: See Climate crisis

 Climate migration: When climate change forces people to move